-- 1. To be included in a compilation video of all Solar Decathlon 2011 walkthroughs that will be presented to audiences at the International Builders' Show in January 2011 - 2.
-To be posted on the Solar Decathlon Web site as an introduction to each house.
+- 1. To be included in a compilation video of all Solar Decathlon 2013 walkthroughs that will be presented to the public and used in marketing materials associated with the project. - 2.
+To be posted on the Solar Decathlon website as an introduction to each house.